 By actively experimenting with the eCommerce marketing techniques presented in this article, you will be able to significantly improve your Shopify strategy and promote your store more effectively, attracting more traffic and getting more sales.

 Ana Mayer is a freelance writer who is a qualified specialist in the field of digital marketing.
-She writes for different news portals and thematic blogs that helps her stay at the heart of the programming and technology news.
+She writes for different news portals and thematic blogs that help her stay at the heart of the programming and technology news.
 Such work gives her the opportunity to write articles on the most relevant topics of today.